- 2 onions

 5. Drop in the bay leaves, thyme and parsley sprigs.
 Add 2 tsp mustard seeds, 1 cinnamon stick and 1 tbsp sugar.
 Crumble in 1 beef stock cube.
 Pour in 300ml boiling water.
 Pour in the bottle of lager.
 Season with a pinch more salt and pepper.
 Cover.
 Turn up the heat and bring to the boil.
 Once it's boiling, turn the heat down and gently simmer for 3 hrs till the meat is soft, tender and falling off the bone.

-6. Taste the stew and add more salt and pepper if you think it needs it.
+6. Taste the stew and add more salt or pepper if you think it needs it.
 Fish out the herb sprigs and the cinnamon quills.
 Ladle the stew into bowls and garnish with parsley leaves to serve.
 Served with crusty bread, this will serve 2 people.
-Add buttery mashed potatoes (or swede or celeriac) and steamed green veg and it wil serve 4.
+Add buttery mashed potatoes (or swede or celeriac) and steamed green veg and it will serve 4.